 G. J. Thomas Sadler, Jr.

 Prior to OWAA, Tom left Washington D.C. to pursue his passion for fly-fishing and conservation.
 He started The Middle River Group to provide strategic and tactical marketing, communications and government relations expertise to the conservation and wildlife management community and the hunting, fishing and shooting sports industry.
 He was a freelance sportswriter and outdoor column for the News Virginian (Waynesboro), exploring national conservation issues, hunting, fishing and outdoor recreation.
-He continues to write on these and other topics on his blog: Dispatches from the Middle River (middleriverdispatch.com).
+He continues to write on these and other topics on his blog: Middle River Dispatches (middleriverdispatch.com).

 Prior to starting the Middle River Group, Tom was the Director of Program Development for the Trust for Public Land in Washington, DC.
 He was responsible for establishing stronger ties with the hunting and fishing community in support of projects and programs and strengthening TPL’s involvement in existing federal programs, particularly those involving fish and wildlife habitat.